Jason-Whitmore/jpf/docs/Examples.md

 At the end of training, both the training loss data and the output data will be written to disk under the names nn_quadratic_output.csv, and nn_quadratic_loss.csv.

 The model saving/loading functionality will be tested, and the model will be saved to disk before being removed from memory.
 Then, a new model will be created from the disk file.
-The training loss before saving and after loading the model from disk will determine if the model saving and loading process was sucessful.
+The training loss before saving and after loading the model from disk will determine if the model saving and loading process was successful.